 GAL and CGF are committed to the goal that each and every child should go to court and through the child welfare system with a personal advocate.
 To this end, CGF provides the GAL program with funds for recruitment, training and retention of trained child advocates.
 In addition, we partner with community sponsors to host an annual appreciation lunch for the volunteers where they can network with one another.

 Funds raised by CGF make a vital difference for children in foster care and ensure that volunteer GAL child advocates are truly able to represent a child’s best interests.

 Through this program, CGF advocates for adolescents aged 13 to 23 who need extra support as they transition out of state care and into self-sufficiency.
 Approximately six youths per month age out of the system in the 12th Judicial District.
 We know that children “graduating” from foster care and group homes have a far higher rate of homelessness, incarceration, and unemployment than the population as a whole.
 More than 80 percent will become parents within a year.
 Our goal is to help these children become more successful academically and acquire important life skills before they start living independently.
 Funds raised for this at-risk group may be used for:

 - Career clothing such as uniforms or dress clothes for a first job

-Volunteer GALs who have been assigned cases with children who could benefit from this program are encouraged to contact our Program Director, Jan Vestal, at email@example.com.
+Volunteer GALs who have been assigned cases with teens who could benefit from this program are encouraged to contact our Program Director at firstname.lastname@example.org.